Roland-Ntwali/Event-website/README.md

 ### Install

-Install this project with: You have run the installation commands.
+Install this project with: npm installation commands.

 ### Usage